Can Astigmatism Go Away? Understanding Your Options

 Can Astigmatism Go Away Naturally?

-Many patients ask if astigmatism can go away without treatment.
-The straightforward answer is that astigmatism typically does not disappear on its own.
-As a structural issue with the eye, astigmatism is generally considered a permanent condition.
-However, there are some nuances to consider:
+Many people ask: does astigmatism go away without treatment?
+The short answer is: not usually.
+Astigmatism is typically a structural issue with the eye, making it a permanent condition for most individuals.
+However, there are some exceptions:

-• In children, very mild astigmatism may sometimes resolve as their eyes develop
+• In children, mild astigmatism may improve as their eyes develop.

-• The severity of astigmatism can fluctuate slightly throughout life
+• The severity of astigmatism can change slightly over time.

-• Temporary astigmatism can occur due to certain conditions (like dry eyes or eyelid pressure) and may improve when these conditions are addressed
+• Temporary astigmatism may occur due to conditions like dry eyes or eyelid pressure, and might improve once the cause is treated.

 How Is Astigmatism Diagnosed?